I am an American computer programmer and entrepreneur.

 Here is an awkward interview with me:

-Contact me via Twitter @jamiew or email "jamie@thisdomain.com"
+Contact me via email "jamie@thisdomain.com"

-From 2010-2017 I was the co-founder and CEO of VHX, a platform for selling movies and TV shows directly to fans.
-In 2017 we were acquired by Vimeo, and the product is now known as Vimeo OTT.
+From 2010-2016 I was the co-founder and CEO of VHX, a platform for selling movies and TV shows directly to fans.
+In 2016 we were acquired by Vimeo, and the product is now known as Vimeo OTT.
 We had the privilege of working with thousands of small businesses, as well as well-known artists like Dave Grohl, Kevin Hart, This American Life, Grace Helbig and more.
 The company was backed by investors like Union Square Ventures, Comcast Ventures, Lerer Ventures, Chris Sacca, Alexis Ohanian and more.

 Here's the crew with the fake Google Street View car we built in 2015: